AlfonsoGhislieri/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Work Experience](#work-experience) | [Hobbies](#hobbies)

-Bachelor's degree in History and Master's degree in International Relations, formerly worked at the United Nations and the Right Livelihood Award Foundation.
+Bachelor's degree in History and Master's degree in International Relations, formerly worked in Human Rights at the United Nations and Right Livelihood.

 My journey into coding all started with a free course offered by Stanford University at the start of the Covid-19 pandemic.
 I stumbled around trying to make Karel the robot stop spinning endlessly across my screen, as I figured out how loops worked.